 - Line a baking tray with parchment paper.

 - Toast nuts over low heat in a non-stick pan.
-When brown, transfer to a cutting board & mince.
+When fragrant, transfer to a cutting board & mince.

 - In a stand up mixer, beat sugars and butter until very smooth.

-- Add egg, vanilla and baking soda and mix on low 1-2 minutes.
+- Add egg, vanilla and baking soda and mix on low speed 1-2 minutes.

-- Carefully add flour & salt and mix on low until just combined.
+- Slowly add flour & salt and mix on low until just combined.

-- Bake for about 18 minutes.
-Remove from oven and allow to cool 1-2 minutes on the baking tray, then remove to a cooling rack.
+- Bake about 18 minutes until golden brown.
+Remove from oven, cool 1-2 minutes on the baking tray, then transfer to a cooling rack.